chantastic/fullstack-react-todo/notes.md

       - add creation function for new components
     - re-write `deleteTodoItemWithId` to utilize new API
     - re-write `updateTodoItemWithId` to utilize new API
+  - use dispatch middelware to to handle async `announce` actions

 - …`useContext`, "controller components", `modularization`